 Richard Petty

-Distinguished Professor, Department of Psychology
+Distinguished Professor, Department of Psychology, College of Arts and Sciences

 - Attitude Change/Persuasion